jh3nd3rs0n/jargyle/README.md

 In `krb5.conf`, a KDC is defined as running at the address `127.0.0.1` on port `12345` with its realm as `EXAMPLE.COM`.
 (In a production environment, the address `127.0.0.1` should be replaced by the actual address or name of the machine of where the KDC resides.
 Also, in a production environment, the realm `EXAMPLE.COM` should be replaced by an actual realm provided by a Kerberos administrator.)

 ### 3. 8.
-With External Connections Set to Another SOCKS Server
+With External Connections Set through Another SOCKS Server

-You can have Jargyle's external connections set to another SOCKS server.
-To have its external connections set to another SOCKS server, you will need to specify the other SOCKS server as a URI in the setting `externalClient.externalServerUri`
+You can have Jargyle's external connections set through another SOCKS server.
+To have its external connections set through another SOCKS server, you will need to specify the other SOCKS server as a URI in the setting `externalClient.externalServerUri`

 Partial command line example: